DanieleGioia/PerishableDCM/README.md

 as currently presented.
 The aforementioned typos affect only the exposition of the model and all the results as well as the rest of the paper are not affected.

 ${\color{orange}{\text{Note}}}$: The characteristics of the problem directly affect the convergence of the simulated expected value.
 Use simulations long enough!
-I developed some heuristic methods to set a convergence check in [Gioia, Minner (2023)](https://github.com/DanieleGioia/PerishableMEC), but it is still naïve and prone to being fooled by randomness.
-Some work on this direction should be made.
+Some work in this direction should be done.
 I also stress that the optimization solver choice is a complex matter.
 The problem here had a lot of dimensions, with many local optima.